-1 An example of misleading complexity is provided by one of the simplest and most distinctive changes in music to the ear, namely a change from major to minor tonality of the same tonic.
+&lt;sup>1 An example of misleading complexity is provided by one of the simplest and most distinctive changes in music to the ear, namely a change from major to minor tonality of the same tonic.
 The example is for the tonic provided by the black piano key immediately above C, variously known as C# or Db.
 The change is from 5-flats of Db major to 4-sharps of C# minor (Appendix B provides a summary of key-signature scales).
 The change naturalizes 5 notes and then sharps 4 notes - 9 symbol changes to move 3 notes down a half tone!
 The different symbols for the major tonic Db and the minor tonic C# seem, misleadingly, to imply slightly different pitches for the home tonic.
 What they actually imply is slightly different pitches for the notes C and D when used as references for sharps or flats.
-These different pitches don't exist on the piano.
+These pitch differences don't exist on the piano.

-2 The following chord progression for the haunting Eb blues Goodbye Porkpie Hat written by Mingus as a tribute to Lester Young is a "poster child" for misleading chord complexity.
-The progression is Eb7#9-B9(13)-EM9-A7#11-Db9sus-B9(13)-Db7sus-Eb7-Abm11-B7(13)-Fm7b5-Bb7#59-C13#11-F7(13)-B7-EM7-A7(13)-Ab7-Bb7-Db7-Eb7♯9-B7-EM7#11-A7#11 (Appendix C provides a summary of chord symbols).
+&lt;sup>2 The following chord progression for the haunting Eb blues Goodbye Porkpie Hat written by Mingus as a tribute to Lester Young is a "poster child" for misleading chord complexity.
+The progression is Eb7#9-B9(13)-EM9-A7#11-Db9sus-B9(13)-Db7sus-Eb7-Abm11-B7(13)-Fm7b5-Bb7#5#9-C13#11-F7(13)-B7-EM7-A7(13)-Ab7-Bb7-Db7-Eb7♯9-B7-EM7#11-A7#11 (Appendix C provides a summary of chord symbols).
 There are 24 chords, an average of 2 per bar for 12 bars, only 5 of which (highlighted in blue) don't contain tritones.
 The tritone content is the basis of deep structure of startling simplicity that is the subject of this document (Chapter 4 presents this piece as an example).

-that's obscured by music notation.
-Either way, they provide contextual cues to help in learning and remembering new pieces, knowing while playing where to go next from where you are (and how you got there), recovering from getting lost, experimenting with harmonic and melodic variations, and improvising.
+PKP bundles these elements into a lightweight notation that's both deep and simple enough to be annotated on the written music.
+The notation can also be written down separately as a playable shorthand.
+PKP is not a replacement for music notation but a lightweight complement to it.
+Its unique combination of simplicity and depth are either a serendipitous side effect of the organization of the piano keyboard or a fundamental property of music that's obscured by music notation.
+Either way, it provides contextual cues to help in learning and remembering new pieces, knowing while playing where to go next from where you are (and how you got there), recovering from getting lost, experimenting with harmonic and melodic variations, and improvising.
 This turns the conventional relationship between practicing and understanding on its head: understanding guides practicing instead of only emerging from it.

-A 6-letter, DNA-like alphabet identifies the position and size of building blocks.
+A 6-letter, DNA-like alphabet identifies the positions and sizes of building blocks.
 Letters identify single building blocks and words identify shapes that form scales and chords.
-The shapes are determined relative to a universal home octave that can be positioned anywhere on the keyboard by assigning a piano key to be the home tonic.
-Thus, pieces of tonal music are understood in terms of parallel modes of their home tonic.
-This is in contrast to the key signatures of music notation that identify relative modes and put parallel modes in different key signatures.
+The shapes are determined by a two-part universal home octave that can be positioned anywhere on the keyboard by assigning a piano key to the home tonic.
+Everything else is position-independent.
+The two parts are the alphabet, just identified, and a chromatic scale aligned with it that's a simple generalization of the solfege do-re-mi scale, except with different symbols.
+Pieces of tonal music are understood in terms of parallel modes of the home tonic.
+This is in contrast to the key signatures of music notation that identify relative modes (same notes) and put parallel modes (same tonic) in different key signatures.
 This difference is responsible for PKPs unique combination of simplicity and depth.